ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/Glossary.rst.txt

       An example is the Traveling Salesman Problem, where visiting :math:`n` cities in some order has a cost, and the goal is to visit in the cheapest order.

+   order of growth

+      A synonym for `growth rate`.

    out degree
       In :term:`graph` terminology, the out degree for a :term:`vertex` is